WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Prowlarr/README.md

 # Prowlarr

-A Indexer Manager/proxy Built On The Popular Arr .net/reactjs Base Stack To Integrate With Your Various Pvr Apps.
-Prowlarr Supports Both Torrent Trackers And Usenet Indexers.
-It Integrates Seamlessly With Sonarr, Radarr, Lidarr, And Readarr Offering Complete Management Of Your Indexers With No Per App Indexer Setup Required (we Do It All).
+A indexer manager/proxy built on the popular arr.
+Net/reactjs base stack to integrate with your various PVR apps.
+Prowlarr supports both Torrent Trackers and Usenet Indexers.
+It integrates seamlessly with Sonarr, Radarr, Lidarr, and Readarr offering complete management of your indexers with no per app Indexer setup required (we do it all).

 ---